openstack-archive/fuel-plugin-nsxv/doc/user/index.rst

 * 1.x.x series is compatible with Fuel 7.0.
 Tests were done on plugin v1.2 with VMware NSX 6.1.4.

-Through documentation we use term "NSX" and "NSXv" interchangeably, both of these terms refer to `VMware NSX virtualized network platform
+Through documentation we use terms "NSX" and "NSXv" interchangeably, both of these terms refer to `VMware NSX virtualized network platform
 <https://www.vmware.com/products/nsx>`_.